 - To apply, fill out an online application for Graduate Assistantship

 - You will be contacted by the hiring department when an opening that matches your skills, experience and field of study becomes available.
 Please note that the College of Graduate Studies and Research only processes the applications.

 Graduate Assistantship Compensation

 - 20 hours of work per week = $600 stipend per month PLUS tuition and fees waiver for three courses (9 credit hours) per semester

-- 15 hours of work per week = $450 stipend per month PLUS tuition & fees waiver for 2 courses (6 credit hours) per semester
+- 15 hours of work per week = $450 stipend per month PLUS tuition and fees waiver for two courses (6 credit hours) per semester

-- 10 hours of work per week = $300 stipend per month PLUS tuition & fees waiver for 1 course (3 credit hours) per semester
+- 10 hours of work per week = $300 stipend per month PLUS tuition and fees waiver for one course (3 credit hours) per semester

 Supplemental Assignment Policy:

 - Graduate Assistantships were designed to lighten the burden of graduate tuition while allowing students to have sufficient time to pursue their studies.
 For this reason, assistantships are limited to no more than 20 hours a week.
 If you are a Graduate Assistant and you wish to accept an additional position working in any capacity on campus, then you must have the permission of the College of Graduate Studies and Research for a supplemental assignment in addition to your assistantship.
-Please fill out the Supplemental Assignment Form and return it to the Dean's office (LWH 0041 or by email: email@example.com ).
+Please fill out the Supplemental Assignment Form and return it to the Dean's office (LWH 0041) or by email at email@example.com.
 The office will let you know if your request has been approved.